cosh — Compute hyperbolic cosine element-wise in MATLAB and RunMat.

-Y = cosh(X) computes the hyperbolic cosine of every element in X, extending naturally to complex values.
+Y = cosh(X) computes the hyperbolic cosine of each element in X. Real and complex inputs are supported with element-wise semantics matching MATLAB and RunMat.

 - Works on scalars, vectors, matrices, and N-D tensors with MATLAB broadcasting semantics for scalar expansion.